RESOStandards/transport/WEB-API-CORE.md

 The following examples assume that a resource called Property is defined.

-Note: unlike requests that return a collection of items in a value array, singleton requests return a instance of the requested type at the top level if a given record exists.
+**Note**: _unlike requests that return a collection of items in a value array, singleton requests return a instance of the requested type at the top level if a given record exists._

 **String Keys**